Arka21Pal/SDN-project-firewall-traffic/git-help.md

 Refer [this](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) link for more info.

 # Quirks
-- In windows, a browser tab will open up, and you will have to authenticate yourself (username, account password) once.
+- On windows, a browser tab will open up, and you will have to authenticate yourself (username, account password) once.
 After that, it will work properly.
-- On Linux, however, as of 2021-07-06, I have not found any alternative other than putting in my username and [PTA](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) (which need sto be copied somewhere safe, as GitHub only shows it to you once.).
-It's repetitive, and boring, and annoying.
-Working on a solution.

 You can also [cache your credentials in git](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git), however that didn't work for me on Linux.